opensearch-project/project-website/_posts/2024-06-06-opensearch-partnering-with-datastax-on-generative-ai.md

 Amazon sponsors the OpenSearch Project to ensure the continuing existence of an open-source search engine that users can use, modify, and extend however they wish.
 In addition to AWS, the OpenSearch community is full of active contributors, maintainers, and partners.
 For generative AI specifically, OpenSearch offers the following benefits:

-* **Ease of use**: OpenSearch provides easy-to-use indexing and search capabilities and has built in features for text analysis, tokenization, and relevance scoring
+* **Ease of use**: OpenSearch provides easy-to-use indexing and search capabilities and has built-in features for text analysis, tokenization, and relevance scoring.
 * **Optimized for text retrieval**: OpenSearch makes it easy to find and rank documents based on keyword queries
 * **Versatility**: OpenSearch can handle a wide variety of data types and formats
 * **AI/ML integration**: OpenSearch supports semantic search with vector embeddings, multi-modal search, hybrid search with score normalization, and sparse vector search